GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

    to honor the desired range while utilizing the full color range.

-All CPT master tables can be found in Chapter :ref:`Of Colors and Color Legends` where those with hard or soft hinges are identified.
+All CPT master tables can be found in Chapter :ref:`Of Colors and Color Legends` where those with hard or soft hinges are identified by triangles at their hinges.

 Cyclic (wrapped) CPTs
 ~~~~~~~~~~~~~~~~~~~~~